 America benefited by a non-existent penalty against Pumas, according to Ramos Rizo

-“Non-existent criminal in favor of America”Wrote Ramos Rizo on his social networks moments after Marco Antonio Ortíz Nava sanctioned Erik Lira’s lack of Roger Martinez inside the area after nine minutes of play.
+“Non-existent criminal in favor of America”Wrote Ramos Rizo on his social networks moments after Marco Antonio Ortíz Nava sanctioned the lack of Erik Lira about Roger Martinez inside the area after nine minutes of play.

 Arturo Ortíz lost the ball in the midfield under pressure from Roger Martinez, who was outlined to the university area, where he faced Erik Lira, who knocked down the Colombian and the action was sanctioned by Marco Antonio Ortíz Nada as a criminal.